littlefish-foundation/the-vault/E. Cardano Wallets/Eternl.md

 * Android
 * iOS
 ## Features
+- ADA value can be viewed as USD at the same time.
 * You can import a wallet from a JSON file format and also with a "public account key" as a read-only wallet.
 ![[eternl_wallet_import_1.png]]
 * Eternl supports up to 24 accounts (with 24-word recovery phrases upon creation) and you can determine the number of wallets you want to create when you are creating your wallet.
 The account keys are generated from the root wallet key.